MOM.CEO: You’re a CEO and a committed mom, what’s your secret to making it work?

 MOM.CEO: How do you unplug with your family?
 Anything that might surprise us?

-PM: Well, I learned to surf later in my life.
+Pam Klein: Well, I learned to surf later in my life.
 My husband and I were in Tofino, British Columbia, One of our favourite places to be.
 I’m sure I was the oldest surf student they’ve had.
 Surfing is such a great metaphor for life.
 To stand up on that board takes astute focus, guts, and tireless determination.
 I don’t consider myself a “surfer” as I spend more time in the water than on the board.
-We’ve learned to surf as family.
+We’ve learned to surf as a family.

 I was fortunate growing up that I traveled extensively.
 We traveled with our kids.
 Our annual family vacation is still a highlight for all of us.
 We connect and unwind.
 With our son and daughter living away, time with them is precious.
 Traveling together is still a family priority.